 How the world is realizing the renewable energy predictions

 Many nations are investing in large scale renewable energy projects.
 These are projects that have a 100 KW power generating capacity or more.
 The world’s largest solar farm is projected to be realized by 2030 by the initiative of Saudi Arabia and the Japanese SoftBank Group Corp.
 The 200 billion dollar project is expected to produce 200 GW, which is 100 times more than any current renewable project.
+Your regular residential solar system in Sydney would typically produce 6.6-11.1KW, just to put things into perspective.
 And while this is a project in prospect, existing projects are already supplying the world with clean energy in large scale.

 Here’s the list of the world’s biggest clean energy project for each of the five types of renewable energy: solar energy, hydro energy, wind power, biomass, and geothermal/tidal-power.